Frequently Asked Questions

-The Kiss By A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
+The Meet A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
 Guests will receive a kiss from a dolphin and a digital photo.
-The cost is $59.00 per person.
+The cost is $79.00 per person.

 - Participants must be at least 6-months-old.
 If under the age of 3, a paid adult observer is required to hold them while on the platform.

 Dolphins Plus is excited to announce a brand new interactive exhibit!
 Located adjacent to the Florida Bay, our dolphin population has the unique opportunity to investigate the other animals that call the Florida Bay home and now you can too!
 Lead by one of our staff educators, guests will learn about, touch, and explore some of the amazing marine invertebrates that reside right here in our own backyard.